 The title, amend to read:

-"Method of measuring emissions of carbon dioxide and fuel consumption of vehicles powered by an internal combustion engine only"
+"Method of measuring emissions of carbon dioxide and fuel consumption of vehicles powered by an internal combustion engine only or hydrogen fuel cell vehicles"

 Paragraph 1.1., amend to read:

 "1.1.
-Emissions of carbon dioxide (CO2) and fuel consumption of vehicles powered by an internal combustion engine only shall be determined according to the procedure for the Type I test as defined in Annex 4 of Regulation No. 83 in force at the time of the approval of the vehicle."
+Emissions of carbon dioxide (CO2) and fuel consumption of vehicles powered by an internal combustion engine only shall be determined according to the procedure for the Type I test as defined in Annex 4a of Regulation No. 83 in force at the time of the approval of the vehicle."